 Using the output of the filter with a suitable algo for generating long/short signals

 The algo decides whether a stock is a long or short candidate.
-In the past this was due with visual technical analysis.
+In the past, this was due to visual technical analysis.
 We now do this with machine learning.
 Below is a diagram that outlines the process.

 Below is an example of the results after the close of Friday, October 8, 2021.

-P-delta is P-long minus P-short and an indication of the short-term directional bias next day from open to close.
-If P- delta is positive than the Signal is Long and if negative it’s Short.
+P-delta is P-long minus P-short and an indication of the short-term directional bias the next day from open to close.
+If P- delta is positive then the Signal is Long and if negative it’s Short.

 In the above example, there are four long and five short stocks.
 In extreme cases, all signals may be long or short.

 After the close of the last trading day of the week, in this case, Friday, October 15, 2021, we updated our data and calculated the (theoretical) performance from open to close of the above signals.

 Four long stocks and three short stocks gained from open to close.
 The average gain of the nine stocks was 4.8%.
 There were some large moves in both long and short stocks.

 There are many ways of filtering a universe of stocks using specific technical and even fundamental criteria and therefore there are also unlimited long/short analysis options.
 The above was just an example we use for our reports to our premium subscribers.

 Also note that since our criteria for identifying overbought/oversold stocks may change from time to time and include a wide variety of indicators, backtesting this method is not possible.
 This type of analysis falls under what can be labeled as quant discretionary trading.